Is Jimmy Swaggart Still Alive? Update on What’s Going on With the Preacher

 Is Jimmy Swaggart Still Alive?

-Yes, Donnie said the paramedics “were able to get a heartbeat back [in Jimmy].”
+Yes, at the time of publication, Jimmy is still alive.
+Donnie said the paramedics “were able to get a heartbeat back [in Jimmy].”

 “Right now he is in ICU and without a miracle, without a miracle, his time will be short,” the preacher added.
 “But we believe God.
 We’re not giving up.
 We’ve already told the doctors we don’t want to hear anything from them.
 We will make decisions in our own time.
 But we’re going to give the Lord an opportunity to work.”